 Caring about food safety means caring about your brand.
 Many famous brands made a breakthrough once they started following food safety standards, exactly what Marshe, a Georgian food producer and wholesale distributor, hopes to achieve with support

 Georgia became an IFC member and shareholder in 1995.
-As of December 31, 2015, IFC has provided about $1.2 billion* in long-term financing, of which $373 million was mobilized from partners, in 55 projects in financial services, agribusiness, manufacturing, and infrastructure.
-In addition, IFC has supported around $315 million**in trade through its trade finance program, and implemented a number of advisory projects focused on developing the private sector.
+As of June 30, 2016, IFC has provided more than $1.22 billion* in long-term financing, of which $436 million was mobilized from partners, in 55 projects in financial services, agribusiness, manufacturing, and infrastructure.
+In addition, IFC has supported more than $331 million**in trade through its trade finance program, and implemented a number of advisory projects focused on developing the private sector.

 * Starting on July 1, 2014, IFC shifted from reporting its cumulative commitment volume as a sum of short-term trade finance and long-term finance to reporting only long-term commitments.
 Short-term finance is now reported as the average annual outstanding portfolio balance in a given fiscal year.